-- The agriculture sector experienced buoyant growth in past two years, accounting for a sizeable 18.8% (2021-22E) in Gross Value Added (GVA) of the country registering a growth of 3.6% in 2020-21 and 3.9% in 2021-22 - It is estimated that India's agriculture sector accounts only for around 14 percent of the country's economy but for 42 percent of total employment. - Minimum Support Price (MSP) policy is being used to promote crop diversification. - Net receipts from crop production have increased by 22.6% - Allied sectors including animal husbandry, dairying and fisheries are steadily emerging to be high growth sectors and major drivers of overall growth in agriculture sector.
+- The agriculture sector experienced buoyant growth in past two years, accounting for a sizeable 18.8% (2021-22E) in Gross Value Added (GVA) of the country registering a growth of 3.6% in 2020-21 and 3.9% in 2021-22 - It is estimated that India's agriculture sector accounts only for around 14 percent of the country's economy but for 42 percent of total employment. - Minimum Support Price (MSP) policy is being used to promote crop diversification. - Net receipts from crop production have increased by 22.6%

+• Allied sectors including animal husbandry, dairying and fisheries are steadily emerging to be high growth sectors and major drivers of overall growth in agriculture sector.

-- Index of Industrial Production (IIP) grew at 17.4 percent (YoY) during April-November 2021 as compared to (-)15.3 percent in April-November 2020. - Capital expenditure for the Indian railways has increased to Rs.
+- The Index of Industrial Production (IIP) recorded 12.3% on-year growth in June, compared with 19.6% in May CY2022.
+In absolute terms, however, IIP nudged up to 137.9 in June CY 2022 from 137.7 in May CY2022. - Capital expenditure for the Indian railways has increased to Rs.
 155,181 crores in 2020-21 from an average annual of Rs.
 45,980 crores during 2009-14 and it has been budgeted to further increase to Rs.
-215,058 crores in 2021-22 a five times increase in comparison to the 2014 level. - Extent of road construction per day increased substantially in 2020-21 to 36.5 Kms per day from 28 Kms per day in 2019-20 a rise of 30.4 percent. - • Net profit to sales ratio of large corporates reached an all-time high of 10.6 percent in in July-September quarter of 2021-22 despite the pandemic (RBI Study). - Introduction of Production Linked Incentive (PLI) scheme, major boost provided to infrastructure-both physical as well as digital, along with measures to reduce transaction costs and improve ease of doing business, would support the pace of recovery.
+215,058 crores in 2021-22 a five times increase in comparison to the 2014 level. - Extent of road construction per day increased substantially in 2020-21 to 36.5 Kms per day from 28 Kms per day in 2019-20 a rise of 30.4 percent. - Sales growth (y-o-y) of listed private non-financial companies surged to 41.0 per cent in Q1FY 2023 from 22.3 per cent in the previous quarter. - Driven by broad based demand expansion across industries, the manufacturing sector recorded impressive sales growth of 41.6 per cent (y-o-y) in Q1 FY2023, which was aided by both volume and price effects - Introduction of Production Linked Incentive (PLI) scheme, major boost provided to infrastructure-both physical as well as digital, along with measures to reduce transaction costs and improve ease of doing business, would support the pace of recovery.

-• GVA of services crossed pre-pandemic level in July-September quarter of 2021-22; however, GVA of contact intensive sectors like trade, transport, etc. still remain below pre-pandemic level.

-- Overall service Sector GVA is expected to grow by 8.2 percent in 2021-22. - During April-December 2021, rail freight crossed its pre-pandemic level while air freight and port traffic almost reached their pre-pandemic levels, domestic air and rail passenger traffic are increasing gradually shows impact of second wave was much more muted as compared to during first wave. - Services exports surpassed pre-pandemic level in January-March quarter of 2020-21 and grew by 21.6 percent in the first half of 2021-22 strengthened by global demand for software and IT services exports. - India has become 3rd largest start-up ecosystem in the world after US and China.
+- GVA of services crossed pre-pandemic level in July-September quarter of 2021-22; however, GVA of contact intensive sectors like trade, transport, etc. still remain below pre-pandemic level. - Services account for more than half of the Indian economy and was the most impacted by the COVID-19 related restrictions, especially for activities that need human contact.
+Although the overall sector first contracted by 8.4 per cent in 2020-21 and then is estimated to grow by 8.2 per cent in 2021-22 - During April-December 2021, rail freight crossed its pre-pandemic level while air freight and port traffic almost reached their pre-pandemic levels, domestic air and rail passenger traffic are increasing gradually - shows impact of second wave was much more muted as compared to during first wave. - Services exports surpassed pre-pandemic level in January-March quarter of 2020-21 and grew by 21.6 percent in the first half of 2021-22 strengthened by global demand for software and IT services exports. - India has become 3rd largest start-up ecosystem in the world after US and China.
 Number of new recognized start-ups increased to over 14000 in 2021-22 from 733 in 2016-17. - 44 Indian start-ups have achieved unicorn status in 2021 taking overall tally of unicorns to 83, most of which are in services sector.